tsimeonov/Computer-Science/Computer Science/CM1025 Fundamentals CS/Week 2/notes.md

 | 0 | 1 |   1   |    0     |  1 |  0 |    0     |
 | 0 | 0 |   0   |    1     |  1 |  1 |    1     |

-✅ You can paste this directly into any Markdown-compatible viewer or editor (like GitHub, Obsidian, or VS Code) to see the table nicely formatted.

-Would you like the second De Morgan’s law (`¬(P ∨ Q) ≡ (¬P ∧ ¬Q)`) in this format too?

 ----

 Example: negate the following